Plaek Phibunsongkhram: Franco-Thai War

 Phibun exploited the Fall of France in June 1940 and the Japanese invasion of French Indochina in September 1940 to advance Thai interests in French Indochina following a border dispute with France.
 Phibun believed Thailand could recover territories ceded to France by King Rama V because the French would avoid armed confrontation or offer serious resistance.
 Thailand fought against Vichy France over the disputed areas from October 1940 to May 1941.
 The technologically and numerically superior Thai force invaded French Indochina and attacked military targets in major cities.
 Despite Thai successes, the French tactical victory at the Battle of Ko Chang prompted intervention from the Japanese, who mediated an armistice where the French were forced to cede the disputed territories to Thailand.

 Alliance with Japan

 Phibun and the Thai public viewed the outcome of the Franco-Thai War as a victory, but it resulted in the rapidly expanding Japanese gaining the right to occupy French Indochina.
-Although Phibun was ardently pro-Japanese, he now shared a border with them and felt threatened with a potential Japanese invasion.
+Although Phibun was ardently pro-Japanese, he now shared a border with them and felt threatened by a potential Japanese invasion.
 Phibun's administration also realised that Thailand would have to fend for itself if a Japanese invasion came, considering its deteriorating relationships with Western powers in the area.